flatcar-archive/flatcar-docs/os/booting-on-vagrant.md

-# Running CoreOS Container Linux on Vagrant
+# Running Flatcar Linux on Vagrant

 Running Container Linux with Vagrant is one way to bring up a single machine or virtualize an entire cluster on your laptop.
 Since the true power of Container Linux can be seen with a cluster, we're going to concentrate on that.
 Instructions for a single machine can be found [towards the end](#single-machine) of the guide.